Last updated: March 7, 2026

 • The Short “Handle”: After the cup is formed, the price should drift sideways or slightly down, forming a shallow downward-sloping handle that resembles a bull flag.
 Traders familiar with flag pattern trading will recognize this structure as a pause where selling pressure exhausts itself before the breakout.

-• The Breakout: The pattern is confirmed when the price breaks decisively above the resistance level formed by the top of the cup, signaling that buyers are now in control.
+• The Breakout: The pattern is confirmed when the price breaks decisively above the resistance level formed by the top of the cup, signaling that buyers have taken full control.

 Breakout point of cup and handle chart pattern